Liberal Democrats 25 years and 106 MPs

 Alan Reid – Argyll & Bute.
 Defeated 2015.

 Sarah Teather – Brent East by election.
 Seat abolished GE 2010.
 Elected Brent Central.
 Retired 2015 and constituency lost.

 Parmjit Singh Gill – Leicester South by election.
 Defeated GE 2005.

 2005 General Election

 Tim Farron – Westmoreland & Lonsdale

 Julia Goldsworthy – Falmouth & Camborne.
-Defeated (at Camborne and Redruth) GE 2010
+Defeated (at Camborne and Redruth) 2010

 Greg Mulholland – Leeds North West